MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/preview-environments.md

 1. Browse to [aka.ms/collaborate](https://aka.ms/collaborate)

-2. If you have not registered before, complete the registration form to access Collaborate
+2. If you have not registered before, complete the registration form to access Collaborate (discover the steps [here](/dynamics365/business-central/dev-itpro/developer/readiness/get-started#step-4-a-how-your-global-administrator-must-register-for-collaborate))

 3. Choose **Engagements**, and then choose the **Join** action